kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 seconds.
 When the operation is done, switch back to the terminal you executed `watch` in and press Ctrl+c.

-Once every dd operation has completed, we can proceed on to the actuall installation.
+Once every dd operation has completed, we can proceed on to the actual installation.
 I find that the easiest way to clean up the installation environment of the containers is to simply reboot.